Errarium/Procedural-Gen/README.md

 - Automatic removal of out-of-bounds objects to optimize performance

 ## Scene - Planar graph no crossings
 This scene explores procedural room generation.
-Each room is connected by a minimum spanning tree so tahat all rooms are accessable.
 No rooms overlapp.

+After the placement of the rooms connections between them are created.
+Connections are made by triangulating using Boywer Watsons algorithm for delaunary triangulation.

 ### Random

+1. Rooms of random size are placed in the world.
+2. If a room would be placed intersecting annother room the room is regenerated with annother size and position.
+3. When all rooms have been placed connections between rooms can be showed by pressing space.

+### Features

 - Procedural room generation
 - Random room size and location
 - Loops occur

 ### Expand

+### Features

 - Procedural room generation
 - Random room size and location